techidaily/site-facebook/source/_posts/customizing-your-fb-experience-to-escape-annoying-ads.md

  Facebook also uses data it collects from third parties to decide which ads to show you.
 If for example, Facebook has a data sharing agreement with Amazon, Facebook could use the data it gets from Amazon to decide what ads to show you.

  So if you try to buy a product from Amazon but don't go through with the purchase, Facebook could show you ads for that product repeatedly until you make a purchase.
-These methods are all examples of[targeted ads techniques which is very bad for your privacy](https://www.makeuseof.com/tag/targeted-ads-threat-privacy/) .
+These methods are all examples of [targeted ads techniques which is very bad for your privacy](https://www.makeuseof.com/tag/targeted-ads-threat-privacy/) .

  Very complex algorithms are responsible for making these decisions.
 Sometimes, these algorithms make wrong judgments and end up showing you ads that you find uncomfortable.